hounaine/baten/README.md

 cd BATEN
 pip install -r requirements.txt

+## 📝 License

+This project is distributed under the BATEN License.
+Please refer to the [LICENSE](./LICENSE) file for more details.

 © 2024 Mohammed-Hounaine EL-HAMIANI KHATAT.
-Distribué sous licence MIT.